hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <ul>
 <li> <b>False</b> (Recommended) &mdash; Keep this default value if the networks  (particularly os_sdn and public) co-exist on
 <b>separate</b> physical interfaces; if so, VLAN Enabled must be set to False.
 This means that the Network Mode will be set to <b>dual</b> by default on the
-<a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#confirm-complete-install-dialog">Confirm Complete Install Dialog</a>. </li>
+<a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#confirm-complete-install-dialog">Complete Install dialog</a>. </li>
 <li> <b>True</b> &mdash; Set to True if the networks (particularly os_sdn and public) co-exist on the same physical network;
 if so, VLAN Enabled must be set to True.
 This means that the Network Mode will be set to <b>single</b> by default on the
-<a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#confirm-complete-install-dialog">Confirm Complete Install Dialog</a>. </li>
+<a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#confirm-complete-install-dialog">Complete Install dialog</a>. </li>
 </ul>
 </td>
 </tr>